-Sports, nature, and culture sum up why Innsbruck is a world famous travel destination.
-The contrast between a charming city and alpine setting ensure that you’ll never live a dull moment while in Innsbruck.
+Sports, nature, and culture sum up why Innsbruck is a world-famous travel destination.
+The contrast between a charming city and alpine setting ensures that you’ll never live a dull moment while in Innsbruck.
 The city’s history and geography make it an important cultural center in Europe.

 I recently had the pleasure of attending the Rumer Muller Parade for the first time, and I’m already looking forward to seeing it again in four years.
 Festive dancing and elaborate costumes combine in a spectacular display of Tyrolean culture.
 The Rumer Muller parade carries so much importance to Austrian and Tyrolean culture that it has been a part of the UNESCO World Cultural Heritage since 2011.